 Justine combines her legal expertise and mindfulness practice to offer a much-needed alternative to the aggressive culture of law.

-Using a compassionate, authentic approach, Justine serves both her clients and the community through intelligent, resolution-oriented work.
+Using an authentic, balanced, and compassionate, approach, Justine serves both her clients and the community through intelligent, process and contented focused, and resolution-oriented work.

 A deeper “why” and a focus on more than just the task at hand.